Considerations on the subject of chaos

 Chaotic behaviour needs bounds.
 Chaos needs boundary conditions.
 Without bonds, without boundary conditions there is no chaos, no chaotic behaviour.

-In the beginning of the universe there was no chaos.
+Let’s try the following suggestion – in the beginning of the universe there was no chaos.
 In the beginning there were primordial origins of boundary conditions.
 The result of boundary conditions is the chaotic behaviour of everything inside the boundary conditions.
 Not mention wildly „bubbling“ quantum fluctuations.

 It is impossible for ours (humans) to explain the subject of primordial origins of bounding conditions (gravity, closed space) by derived thermodynamical equations describing behaviour of bounded chaotic gas which depends on upper mentioned bounding conditions.